 The first stop for plant lovers, the Floral Marquee, is packed with stunning displays and expert growers.
 In the Plant Village we are thrilled to welcome some of the best growers in the country.

 Our Iconic Horticultural Hero in 2020 is landscape architect Tom Stuart-Smith, the designer who has created the Masterplan for RHS Garden Bridgewater.
 One of the most influential garden designers working today, Tom's style is defined by combining structured landscapes with natural and contemporary planting schemes.

 The fashion for growing cut flowers in the garden continues to blossom.
-Reflecting this trend is a new feature Cutting Garden, focusing on growing flowers for use in the home.
+Reflecting this trend is a new feature RHS Cut Flower Garden, focusing on growing flowers for use in the home.
 In association with Sarah Raven and designed by Arthur Parkinson, the garden celebrates British flowers with inspirational combinations.

 To dig or not to dig?
 For allotmenteers and produce growers the idea of growing quality food without digging seems too good to be true.
-Take a look at our garden feature that illustrates sustainable crop growing without chemicals or digging, co-designed by Charles Dowding, one of the country's devotees of no-dig gardening, who is teaming up with Pennard Plants.
+Take a look at our garden feature that illustrates sustainable crop growing without chemicals or digging, designed by Charles Dowding and Stephanie Hafferty, devotees of no-dig gardening, who are teaming up with Pennard Plants.